MicrosoftDocs/VBA-Docs/api/Word.Style.Description.md

 ## Remarks

-A typical example of a descirption for a style might be "Normal + Font: Arial, 12 pt, Bold, Italic, Space Before 12 pt After 3 pt, KeepWithNext, Level 2."
+A typical example of a description for a style might be "Normal + Font: Arial, 12 pt, Bold, Italic, Space Before 12 pt After 3 pt, KeepWithNext, Level 2."

 ## Example